DexterHuang/CyberCodeOnline/contribution/item/community-lore/HASH_PROCESSOR.md

 > Playback ended

-You realize that the date was deliberately erased, and the username in the record was tampered.
-Who on earth is putting a joke in it?
+You realize the username in the record was tampered.